mitotic/graphterm/README.rst

 ---------------------------------------------------------------------------------------

-*Click on the cursor* before pasting text from the clipboard using Control-V, Command-V, or the Paste command from the Edit menu.
+*Click on the cursor* before pasting text from the clipboard using Control-V, Command-V, or the Paste command in the Browser.
+Alternatively, you can use the *Actions->Paste special* menu item.
 NOTE: Pasting text copied from a non-plain text source, such as a web page, may not always work properly.
 A workaround is to paste the text into a temporary location as plain text (such as in a plain text editor),